 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Age Yes Reduction in housing benefit (HB) through the Government's welfare reform could potentially affect 1,017 working age households (7% of all properties).
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Age Yes Budget Proposal 1: Rent Increase Reduction in housing benefit (HB) through the Government's welfare reform could potentially affect 1,017 working age households (7% of all properties).
 This alongside rent increases could cause financial difficulty.
 72% of our tenants are aged between 16 - 64.
-Access to Discretionary housing payments for the most vulnerable tenants/those facing exceptional hardship £0.070m will be included in the budget to increase the contribution to the bad debt provision £0.150m will be maintained into the budget for measures to promote financial inclusion.
-Targeted casework for those households affected by the HB changes including promoting the Tenant Incentive Scheme to downsize.
+Budget Proposal 1:Rent Increase Access to Discretionary housing payments for the most vulnerable tenants/those facing exceptional hardship £0.070m will be included in the budget to increase the contribution to the bad debt provision £0.150m will be maintained into the budget for measures to tackle financial exclusion and inequality Targeted casework for those households affected by the HB changes including promoting the Tenant Incentive Scheme to downsize.
 Financial Inclusion Co-ordinators in post to provide targeted case by case support to those households experiencing financial difficulties.
-Full EIA on rents and service charges increases due to be completed 78% of tenants are on housing benefit An increase in service charges could impact upon older residents in sheltered housing (853 tenants).
-The sheltered housing launderette charge is estimated to increase by £0.07 per week; sheltered common ways charge will increase by 2.5%; Water charges Budget Proposal 2: Service Charges No change in four service charges (supporting people for sheltered housing, digital aerials, cleaning and car parks & garages charges) Full EIA on rents and service charge increases to be completed
+Full EIA on rents and service charges increases due to be completed 71% of tenants are on housing benefit Budget Proposal 2: Service Charges An increase in service charges could impact upon older residents in sheltered housing (853 tenants).
+The sheltered housing launderette charge is estimated to increase by £0.07 per week and the sheltered common ways charge will increase by 2.5%.
+Water Budget Proposal 2: Service Charges No change in four service charges (supporting people for sheltered housing, digital aerials, cleaning and car parks & garages charges) Full EIA on rents and service charge increases to be completed

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. are administered to 3 sheltered housing blocks and charges will be adjusted to ensure full recovery of costs including an estimated 7% inflationary increase by Southern Water.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified. charges are administered to 3 sheltered housing blocks and charges will be adjusted to ensure full recovery of costs including an estimated 7% inflationary increase by Southern Water.
 Some sheltered housing tenants also pay a grounds maintenance service charge which will increase by 2%.
-The combined effect of these increases results in an increase of between £0.07 - £0.75 per week. • 2 sheltered housing schemes have electrical heating systems and have benefited from a fixed contract price for the last 3 years.
-A new contract will commence from 1 April 2013 and it is currently estimated that the price may increase by up to 27%, an increase of between £1.63 - £1.95 per week to charges of between £7.68 and £9.17 per week. • Corporate gas contract prices were revised in October 2012 and unit prices for housing sites will decrease by an average of 4% as a result of slightly lower prices and a fall in consumption levels.
-Heating charges affect 23 sites of which 16 are sheltered housing.
+The combined effect of these increases results in an increase of between £0.14 - £0.75p per week.
+2 sheltered housing schemes have electrical heating systems and have benefited from a fixed contract price for the last 3 years.
+A new contract will commence from 1 April 2013 and it is currently estimated that the price may increase by up to 27%, an increase of between £1.63 - £1.95 per week to charges of between £7.68 and £9.17 per week.
+Corporate gas contract prices will be revised in October 2012 and unit prices will increase and will vary for individual sites, It is estimated to increase by an average of 1.4% although this might change.
+This will affect 23 sites of which 16 are sheltered housing.
 Financial Inclusion Co-ordinators in post to provide targeted case by case support to those households experiencing financial difficulties.
 Housing Benefit payable on all service charges apart from heating and water charges.
-91% of tenants in sheltered accommodation are in receipt of full or partial housing benefit Despite the predicted increase in electrical heating costs this still makes this a comparable and in some circumstances a cheaper heating option.
+71% of tenants are on housing benefit Despite the predicted increase in electrical heating costs this still makes this a comparable and in some circumstances a cheaper heating option.
 Communal gas heating charges apply to some sheltered housing schemes with charges currently between £5.61 - £12.70 per week.